-Consolidated financial statements as well as Odyssey's Annual Report on Form 10-K for the year ended December 31, 2017, are available on the company's website at www.odysseymarine.com as well as at www.sec.gov.
+Consolidated financial statements as well as Odyssey's Annual Report on Form 10-K for the period ended December 31, 2019, are available on the company's website at www.odysseymarine.com as well as at www.sec.gov.

 About Odyssey Marine Exploration